storkme/lightshow-web/readme.md

 ## TODO

 * End to end testing with protractor?
+* Figure out what to do with assets (favicon etc)